hufeiling/3GettingandCleaningDataProject/README.md

  5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-To accomplish the goal, datasets that will be used are:
+To accomplish the goals, datasets that will be used are:

     Subject information: subject_test.txt, subject_train.txt;
     Activity data: X_test.txt, X_train.txt;
     Activity labels (WALKING, WALKING_UPSTAIRS, etc.): y_test.txt, y_train.txt;